andrechristikan/laverty/README.md

 6. Run `initial.sql` in project folder to inject data into Postgres
 7. Run project, if you using MAC press `Control + R` on the keyboard

-> Development - With Netbeans - TESTED ON WINDOWS 10
+> Development - With Netbeans *TESTED ON WINDOWS 10*
 1. Open project with Netbeans
 2. Setting the project
     - Right click -> properties at the project name in side bar